 I love that Google gives you so many options when it comes to connected devices.
 If a diversified smart platform integration is important for you, then the Google Nest is the way to go.

 From your Google Assistant or Alexa, you’ll be able to arm and disarm the camera, livestream your footage, and make any custom adjustments without using your hands.
-Hopefully Amazon will smarten up and expand to systems outsize of its own brand.
+Hopefully Amazon will smarten up and expand to systems outside of its own brand.

 When I say that Security Baron values cameras with artificial intelligence, I’m generally thinking of one thing: person detection.
 Some cameras can differentiate between people, pets, and other moving objects, while some even have facial recognition technology so advanced that it can learn the difference between your loved ones and intruders.
 When it comes to artificial intelligence, the Google Nest wins over the Amazon Cloud Cam hands down.
 The Cloud Cam does not have any free person detection software, making this category extremely easy to judge.